ml-struct-bio/cryodrgn/README.md

 * 1-indexing of output volumes and epochs, replacing the previous 0-indexing
 * [NEW] `cryodrgn parse_relion` for parsing RELION5 3D tomo files to the cryoDRGN 2D input format
 * improved landscape analysis using Leiden clustering
-* official support for Python 3.12 and 3.13, deprecating support for Python 3.9
+* official support for Python 3.12, deprecating support for Python 3.9
 * [NEW] consolidated `cryodrgn parse_star` command (merging `parse_pose_star` and `parse_ctf_star`)
 * `analyze` is now run automatically on the final epoch once training is complete